d-bl/MAE-gf/docs/droste.md

 <p style="clear: both"></p>

 [p-wobble-0]: ../images/droste/wobble.svg?align=right "wobble, distorted"
-[p-wobble-2]: ../images/droste/wobble2.png?align=left "wobble"
+[p-wobble-2]: ../images/droste/wobble2.svg?align=left "wobble"

 ### Generate diagrams (color coded / threads)

 After completing the stitches for the second step in the form below, click on the button of the desired type of rose-ground units.
-In the page that will appear next, click the ![](../images/wand.png) in the advanced section for the thread diagram.
+In the page that will appear next, click the ![](../images/wand.png) in the "Thread diagram as pair diagram" section for the thread diagram.

 {% include wobble.html %}